 - Financial institutions, including banks, may also require maintaining reserves as set out on a federal level.

 - The governing body or the State decides the amount of money or assets that an organization is required to maintain a statutory reserve.

 - The assets or securities in the statutory reserve should those which are readily marketable, which means these should be easy to fetch money in times of urgency.

 - Funds, assets, and securities maintained in the statutory reserve cannot be used for any other business operations other than paying an obligation.
 It can only be liquidated when the organization does not have the required amount of money to perform its general obligations and operations.

-- This is a mandatory reserve as advised by the governing body for the sector which is required to meet the organization’s obligations or claims to the customers if the organization is in the loss.
+- It is a mandatory reserve as advised by the governing body for the sector, which is required to meet the organization’s obligations or claims to the customers if the organization is in the loss.